Find out how much your repayments will be.

 The personal loan repayment calculator can help you see what your monthly repayments will be, and how much interest you will pay over the life of the loan.
 To use this calculator you simply input your loan amount, loan term, the interest rate and your repayment frequency.
-After inputting all of the amounts you can scroll over different points of the graph to see the progression of your loan in different points in time.
+After inputting all of the amounts you can scroll over different points of the graph to see the progression of your loan at different points in time.

 What each field means

-- Loan amount is the amount you intend to borrow
+- Loan amount is the amount you intend to borrow.

-- Loan terms refer to the amount of time you intend to borrow the loan for
+- Loan terms refer to the amount of time you intend to borrow the loan for.

-- Upfront fees These refer to any fees you are charged when you open the loan, for example establishment fees or application fees
+- Upfront fees These refer to any fees you are charged when you open the loan, for example, establishment fees or application fees.

 - Ongoing fees are the fees that are charged throughout the life of your loan.
-These include account-keeping fees, service fees, annual fees, etc
+These include account-keeping fees, service fees, annual fees, etc.

-- Introductory rate (p.a.) is a rate that may be offered by a lender for the initial period of a loan
+- Introductory rate (p.a.) is a rate that may be offered by a lender for the initial period of a loan.

-- Introductory term (months) refers to the length of time the introductory rate applies for and is calculated on a monthly basis
+- Introductory term (months) refers to the length of time the introductory rate applies for and is calculated on a monthly basis.

 - Ongoing rate is the rate which the introductory rate reverts to after the introductory term is over.